ss-bb/Warhammer/README.md

 add some "real unit" , lets take dwarf and ogre  (dwarf without canon .
 HAHAHA) continue trying.

+Add some way to make 2 troop attaque 1 and be sure that nobody strike twice in a round.

 Add some way to make the "Champion fight" -> other troop unit stop fight while heroe try to kick each other. (dwarf heroe against ogre heroes.
 HAHAHAHAHA)

 at this point , i will be kinda happy.

 then implement the Commandement turn. (not as easy as it could be). make some try with the rpg game.

 OK.
-Easy but cool things stop here.NOW
+Model stop here.NOW

 implement the draughtboard (try to steal one from a js chess project .... mhhhhhh that's an idea. or look at openclassroom tuto ... cheat man) add some feature to make a "movement turn" with the draughtboard